wacncontent/CustomizeTool/addCommentOutput/articles/virtual-machines/virtual-machines-windows-ps-sql-create.md

 The virtual machine is created.
 Notice that a standard storage account is created for boot diagnostics because the specified storage account for the virtual machine's disk is a premium storage account.

-You can now view this machine in the Azure Portal  Preview  to see [its public IP address and its fully qualified domain name](/documentation/articles/virtual-machines-windows-portal-sql-server-provision/#Connect).
+You can now view this machine in the Azure Portal to see [its public IP address and its fully qualified domain name](/documentation/articles/virtual-machines-windows-portal-sql-server-provision/#Connect).

 ## Example script